The PATH is one of the two base geometric entities used to describe the layout (the other being the BOUNDARY)

 The GDSII specification limits the number of vertices to 200.

 Most GDSII readers can support a much larger number of vertices.
-The maximum is 8191 vertices based on the two bytes available in the path record that describes the number of vertices to follow.
+The maximum is 8191 vertices based on the two bytes available in the path record that describes the number of XY records to follow.

 The GDSII specification says nothing about how the bends in a path should be rendered.
 For 90 degree bends there is no confusion.
 However for bends with acute angles most rendering algorithms assume some amount of mitering - the exact formula for the miter will vary from implementation to implementation.